mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 the listener will accept MySQL-connections from clients, assign them to a MaxScale service and route the queries from the client to backend servers.
 Any backends used by the service should be MariaDB/MySQL-servers or compatible.

-## `HTTPD`

-*Note:* This module is deprecated: use the REST API instead.

-This protocol module is currently still under development, it provides a means to create HTTP connections to MariaDB MaxScale for use by web browsers or RESTful API clients.

 ## `CDC`